Protective factors: reducing the risk of ovarian cancer

 Do ovarian cysts increase the risk of ovarian cancer?

-Ovarian cysts are very common and can affect you at any age.
-They're more frequent in those of childbearing age because they're linked to ovulation.
-Very often a cyst develops and disappears without you even knowing that you had one.
-These cysts aren’t known to increase the risk of ovarian cancer.
-There's a slightly higher risk of developing ovarian cancer for those that are older.
-So current guidelines from the Royal College of Obstetrics and Gynaecology recommend that those who are post-menopausal with a cyst should be monitored with a CA125 blood test and a transvaginal ultrasound (TVU).
+Often, an ovarian cyst develops and disappears without you knowing that you had one.
+Ovarian cysts are not known to increase the risk of ovarian cancer.
+However, because age increases your risk of developing ovarian cancer, current guidelines from the Royal College of Obstetrics and Gynaecology recommend that post-menopausal women with a cyst larger than 1cm should be monitored with a CA125 blood test and an ultrasound.

 Does polycystic ovary syndrome (PCOS) increase the risk of ovarian cancer?